Interview with Dianne Highbridge

 Since then, I have lived and worked as a writer—of long and short fiction, magazine articles, book reviews, marketing and advertising copy—and as a teacher, above all as a teacher of writing.

 What courses do you teach?—How can these courses help students and in what field?

 I teach three courses.
 Writing for the Commmunications Professional (WCP101), focuses on business communications and on writing for public relations purposes.
-In Magazine / Feature Article Writing (MFW101) students work on the skills of non-fiction writing related to their personal concerns, emphasizing ways of interesting, impressing, perhaps even inspiring the reader.
+In Article Writing for Online and Print Media (MFW101) students work on the skills of non-fiction writing related to their personal concerns, emphasizing ways of interesting, impressing, perhaps even inspiring the reader.
 Creative Writing: Telling the Story (ICW102) is the longest-running of my courses, for students who are eager to write with the imaginative freedom that fiction allows.

 Students often move on from one of my classes to another, exploring their writing abilities.
 And some, starting out to find their own unique voices as writers, head straight for Creative Writing: Telling the Story, and return to the class as often as they want—because this course keeps changing along with the students' own needs and enthusiasms for different kinds of writing, from literary fiction to fantasy.

 The writing skills learned in all these classes transfer from one objective to another; all kinds of writing are related, and enhance each other.
 Learning to write seriously in any medium is demanding, but flexibility and insight open up options in work and in life.
 It's wonderful for me to see students find and use abilities that will help them in their jobs, whatever fields they work in, at every stage of their careers—as well as enable them simply to enjoy writing well.

 Do you know of any success stories of students who took your course?